We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Material: organic bamboo lyocell, glass beads, and minky (optional)

 Skeptical of a weighted blanket that also keeps you cool?
 It does sound a little unlikely, but this cooling bamboo blanket seems to do the trick for many sleepers.

-The company uses tiny glass beads between the blanket layers to provide a comfortable weight that helps you fall asleep faster and sleep more soundly, The organic bamboo lyocell fabric helps draw away moisture from your body to keep you cool and comfortable and to prevent excess sweating.
+The company uses tiny glass beads between the blanket layers to provide a comfortable weight that may help you fall asleep faster and sleep more soundly.
+The organic bamboo lyocell fabric helps draw away moisture from your body to keep you cool and comfortable and prevent excess sweating.

 This blanket comes in a few different styles.
-You can choose between a comforter-style blanket, a blanket with a removable bamboo cover, and a reversible comforter-style blanket that has bamboo on one side and minky fabric (a super-soft version of fleece) on the other.
+You can choose between a comforter-style blanket with a removable bamboo cover and a reversible comforter-style blanket with bamboo on one side and minky fabric (a super soft version of fleece) on the other.

 The bamboo fabric is designed to stay cool as you sleep, so warm sleepers may want to stick with one of the bamboo-only blankets for optimal cooling.
-The reversible minky blanket won’t offer the same breathability, and reviews from people who sleep on the warmer side confirm that, while the minky fabric feels soft and cozy, it doesn’t do much to cool them.
+The reversible minky blanket won’t offer the same breathability, though.

 People also love the quality construction and soft texture of the fabric.
 Many recommend Luxome for their customer service and superior products.

 Though the company doesn’t offer a sleep trial, you have 30 days to return items in like-new condition.